Love Bombing Then Ghosting: An Emotional Roller-Coaster

 In fact, ghosting can lead to significant emotional distress for the person on the receiving end.

-The Long Term Impact of Love Bombing Then Ghosting on the Person Being Ghosted
+The Long Term Impact on Victims

 When someone is love bombed, they are showered with affection, attention, and praises in a short span of time.
 This can create a false sense of security and an intense emotional bond.